 Skip advert

 Choose any of the diesel-engined variants and the official average economy sits at around 33mpg.
 However, CO2 emissions are relatively high at over 220g/km.

-The Defender is one of only a few plug-in hybrid cars sold in the UK with the ability to rapid charge, so if you find an up to 50kW charger, you can refill a flat battery in just 30 minutes.
+The Defender PHEV has the ability to rapid charge, so if you find the right charger (up to 40kW), you can refill a flat battery to 80 per cent in just 30 minutes.
 That’s quite an expensive way of fuelling the Defender, so most will do it via a 7kW wallbox charger at home using cheaper overnight electricity.
 Doing it this way will take about two and a half hours.

+Skip advert